 Dutch Words in the Japanese Language

-dealing with Gairaigo, something similar to Wasei-Eigo, we also have Dutch words used in the Japanese language.
+dealing with Loanword, something similar to Wasei-Eigo, we also have Dutch words used in the Japanese language.
 In this article, we are going to see a list of Japanese words derived from the Dutch language that had a lot of influence in Japan.

 How did Dutch end up in Japanese?